nnellans/nnellans/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on automating Azure infrastructure deployments using Azure DevOps, GitHub Actions, and Infrastructure as Code
+- 🔭 I’m currently working on automating Azure infrastructure using Azure DevOps, GitHub Actions, and Infrastructure as Code
 - 🌱 I’m currently learning Ansible
 - 💬 Ask me about Azure, Bicep, Terraform, Azure DevOps, GitHub Actions
 - 📫 How to reach me: